 Hospice care happens within the comfort of a patient’s residence, but there may be times when you need to be transferred to a hospital or inpatient facility.
-Here at Hospice of North Alabama, we’ll keep you comfortable while you get your treatment through our inpatient hospice care services.
-With us, the facility you’re in will be your home away from home.
+Here at Hospice of North Alabama, we will keep you comfortable while you get your treatment through our inpatient hospice care services.
+With us, the facility you are in will be your home away from home.

 There are many facilities to choose from when getting inpatient hospice care.
 These include hospital hospice units and nursing homes.
 Here’s what you can expect from them.

 - Hospital Units – Some hospitals have hospice units for patients with symptoms that need constant monitoring.
 If you’re not comfortable in a medical facility, these rooms are separate from the hustle and bustle of the hospital.
 We take our time in answering questions you and your loved ones about your treatment.

 - Nursing Homes – Like hospitals, some nursing homes also have dedicated hospice units.
 Here, you’ll enjoy round-the-clock care from both our staff and the staff of the nursing homes.
 We make sure to coordinate with the facility so we can work to deliver the care you want while you’re receiving treatment.

 Routine home care services are the first level of hospice care.
 It’s also the most common option.
 It’s more convenient, as the patient doesn’t have to be away from their place of comfort to receive treatment.